succinctlabs/sp1-tee-private-proving/README.md

    * The appId is `9b78cf840e16a8274e00474cdac4afdabc5eeb93`
    * The InstanceId is `f15edb2cc265a06a7cb524d0022bb13277eb177c`

-If both `RTMR3`s at step 5 and 6 are identical, you’ve proven that the `docker-compose.yml` file used to create the TEE Application is the same as the one in this repo contains the exact Docker images you built.
+If both `RTMR3`s at step 5 and 6 are identical, you’ve proven that the `docker-compose.yml` file used to create the TEE Application is the same as the one in this rep, and contains the exact Docker images you built.

 [`private()`]: https://docs.rs/sp1-sdk/latest/sp1_sdk/network/builder/struct.NetworkProverBuilder.html#method.private